natalieacevedo/what-s-in-your-fridge/README.md

 # Welcome to the my What's in your fridge project!
 Check it out here: [What's in your fridge?](https://natalieacevedo.github.io/what-s-in-your-fridge/#/)
 ---

-This project was created with the intention of practicing all features of react, from react router, to using most of the most popular hooks *(useContext, useEffect,etc)*.
+Our goal with this project was to practice all the features of react, such as react router, useContext, useEffect, etc. When you come from a background of working with vanilla Javascript, developing a "react-mindset" takes practice.
+This project enabled us to do that effectively.
 ---

-What's in your frige was made by three programmers using Trello for project management.
-I developed most of the App's functionality.
-Bootstrap and vanila css were used for the styling.
+During a month-long period, I and three other developers developed the project from start to finish.
+Trello was used for project management, while Git and GitHub were used for code sharing.
+Most of the App's functionality and architecture were developed by me.
+Vanilla CSS and Bootstrap were implemented for the styling.
 ---

-The reason behind the app is to have a website were the user can input whatever ingredients she/he has in their fridge, then according to their input, the app displays a list of recipes.
-The user also gets a list of the ingredients she is missing for the chosen recipe, with a link to where they can be bought.
+The idea behind the application is to have a website where a user can type in whatever ingredients are in their fridge.
+In return, the application will give them a list of recipes based on their input.
+In addition, he's given a list of the ingredients that are missing for the recipe, along with a link to where to buy them.
 ---
-The user can also save their favorite recipes and storage them in their browser's local storage.
+Users can also save their favorite recipes in the browser's local storage for later reference.
 ---